There are many interesting facts about fiddle leaf fig trees.

 Fiddle leaf figs can make any home seem more welcoming.
 Though they do require specific care, they are great plants to own.
 With the proper maintenance, they can thrive in your home.

 The fiddle leaf fig is a species of fig tree that is native to the rainforests of West and Central Africa.
 They do best in warm, humid climates where they can receive lots of light.
 They need regular watering in order to thrive.

-Over the last couple of years, they have grown in popularity among the house plant community.
-These magnificent trees can grow to be six feet or taller when kept indoors.
+Over the last couple of years, they have grown in popularity among the houseplant community.
+These magnificent trees can grow to be 6 feet or taller when kept indoors.
 Their signature look has made them a favorite among many.

 1. They Can Grow Much Larger When Kept Outdoors

-With pruning and proper maintenance, most people keep their indoor Fiddle Leaf Fig tree around six feet tall or under.
+With pruning and proper maintenance, most people keep their indoor fiddle leaf fig tree around 6 feet tall or under.
 However, when kept outside, the tree is able to grow much taller.
-Some Fiddle Leaf Fig trees can grow to around 60 feet tall when they grow outdoors.
+Some fiddle leaf fig trees can grow to around 60 feet tall when they grow outdoors.

 2. They Will Sprout From the Trunk if You Cut Them Back

 If a fiddle leaf fig is cut, they will sprout from the trunk.
 Oftentimes when this happens, they will grow back with several more leaves and be fuller than they were before.